ansys/pyfluent/doc/source/user_guide/index.rst

     pyfluent.logging.enable()

 the last command being equivalent to ``pyfluent.logging.enable('DEBUG')``, using the default PyFluent logging level.
 See the possible logging level values in `<https://docs.python.org/3/library/logging.html#logging-levels>`_.

+PyFluent by default creates and logs to a file named ``pyfluent.log`` in the current working directory (see :func:`ansys.fluent.core.logging.enable` for more details).

 The global logging level of PyFluent, after logging has been enabled, can also be controlled with: